ATTENTION: LIFE COACHES, BUSINESS COACHES & PERSONAL COACHES

 If you don’t track your hours, years later, what number will you guess that you’ve coached?
 Don’t guess, know exactly.
 Get this Excel spreadsheet I created for you.

 Take a quick glance at my coaching forms to see

 what they look like before you buy them …

 “I really want to thank Bart for creating these forms.
-They gave me so many ideas on how to best structure and organize my business when it comes to how I work with my clients.
-Customizing them is easy since they’re in Microsoft Word.
-Thanks, Bart!” — Alicia C., Dallas, TX
+They gave me so many ideas on how to better structure and organize my business when it comes to how I work with my clients.
+Customizing them was easy since they’re in Microsoft Word.
+Just download, customize and print.
+Easy.
+Thanks, Bart!” — Alicia C., Real Estate Trainer & Investor, Dallas, TX

 “My business partner and I knew we needed coaching forms and agreements when we started our coaching business.
 The problem was, who was going to write them, would we cover everything, and did we even want to spend the time doing it?
 Drafting contracts and agreements can be a very daunting task for anyone who isn’t familiar with drafting contracts.
 So, we went looking online and that’s when we found Bart’s coaching forms.
 We couldn’t find anyone who had as many contracts for sale and with such detail as Bart did.
 We’re so glad we bought them.
 Customizing them was a cinch, and actually a lot of fun.” — Ann B., Decatur, GA

 Again, what coaching business would not be complete, formal or efficient without the use of coaching client forms and agreements like these?
 Ever walk into a doctor’s office and they stick a clipboard in your hand with a form to fill out?
 Exactly!
 As a coach, you should have that same mentality.
 Instead of saying, “Let’s have a phone call to get started and see how we work together…,” stick a self-assessment or new client form in their hand.
 Get them to fill in any one of the new client related forms so they start acting (and feeling ) like a paid client.